 A sample of cerebrospinal fluid (CSF) is collected by a doctor from the lower back using a procedure called a lumbar puncture or spinal tap (see Common questions).
 Often, three or more separate tubes of CSF are collected and multiple tests may be run on the different samples.

 Is any test preparation needed to ensure the quality of the sample?

 The patient should empty their bladder and bowels prior to the sample collection.
-It will be necessary to lie still in a curled-up fetal position during the test and to lie quietly for a time period after the collection.
+It will be necessary to lie still in a curled-up foetal position during the test and to lie quietly for a time period after the collection.